vtex/shoreline/README.md

 Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a design process and produce a consensus among the `onda-core-team`.
+However, in case of substantial changes, they should follow a design process and there must be a consensus about the topic in the `onda-core-team`.

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the project.